Offshore vs onshore: Advantages and disadvantages

 Transparency in the workplace goes both ways, like communication.

-Team managers should never withhold any information from their members, especially if it’s directly related to work or to a teammate, and vice versa.
-But of course, discretion is key.
+Team managers should never withhold information from their members, especially if it’s directly related to work or a teammate, and vice versa.
+Of course, discretion is key.

 If you’re looking for an outsourcing company with an admirable track record of transparency, you can consider Sourcefit.

-All that being said, the age-old question remains: which is better onshore or offshore?
-Is answering the offshore vs onshore worth it?
+That said, the age-old question remains: Which is better, onshore or offshore?
+Is answering the offshore vs. onshore question worth it?
 The answer can be found within the company, to be exact.

-Business leaders and the management can tell which of these they need more of.
+Business leaders and management can tell which they need more of.
 If onshoring is better for them, why would they try to offshore?
 The same goes for offshore ventures.

-Employees should have a say in the decision too, as their work can be affected by this drastic decision.
+Employees should also have a say in the decision, as this drastic decision can affect their work.

 Remember, good leaders never leave anyone in the dark.